A. B. Ernst Park

 History and Namesake

-Located in the vibrant Fremont neighborhood of Seattle, A. B. Ernst Park may be small, but it packs a lot of character into its hillside setting.
-The park honors Ambrose Ernst, who earned the nickname "Father of City Playfields" during his tenure on the Board of Park Commissioners from 1906 to 1913.
-This little green space was constructed on a steep slope, working with the challenging terrain.
+A. B. Ernst Park honors Ambrose Ernst, who earned the nickname "Father of City Playfields" during his tenure on the Board of Park Commissioners from 1906 to 1913.
+The park sits in Seattle's vibrant Fremont neighborhood, constructed on a steep slope that works with the challenging terrain.
+Small in size but packed with character, it's a hillside green space that carries some real civic history.

 Design Features